nemac/drutils/README.md

 always corresponds to the top level of the Drupal installation --- i.e.  the directory containing Drupal's index.php file.

+Note that these commands work by temporarily creating a subdirectory named ".stage" in the current directory, and using it as a staging area for creating or unpacking dumpfiles.
+Therefore, the user must have write permission in the current directory in order for these commands to work, and there must be enough space on the drive containing the directory to contain both the database dump and the site file dump.

 * `dumpsite SITEROOT`

   Creates a gzipped tar dump (.tgz file) containing a snapshot of the